-Promoting Excellence and Reinforcing Success in Student Transitions
+Promoting Excellence and Reinforcing Success in Student Transitions (PERSIST)

 PERSIST provides students with support designed to maximize their impact on the Mary Baldwin University campus and the broader community.
 PERSIST scholars will be embraced by the Ubuntu Mentoring Program and be enrolled in a general education course first semester taught by Associate Vice President for Inclusive Excellence.
 PERSIST Scholars are eligible to seek membership into the Ida B. Wells Society.

 PERSIST Scholars will work with Ida B. Wells Gateway members to sponsor the Annual Kwanzaa Celebration

 The PERSIST Path

 In addition to the students already selected as members of the third PERSIST cohort, all African-American first-years are invited to participate in the program.
 Students who fully engage in PERSIST activities during the first semester will be invited to formally join the program by enrolling in the second semester course Legacy & Tradition [INT 177].